Estadio Tecnológico: Other events

-Estadio Tecnológico also hosted the Fundidores de Monterrey professional American football team of the Liga de Fútbol Americano Profesional in its 2017 season.
+Estadio Tecnológico hosted the 2016 World University American Football Championship.
+The stadium also hosted the Fundidores de Monterrey professional American football team of the Liga de Fútbol Americano Profesional in its 2017 season.
 The club's final game of the regular season, played on April 9, 2017, was the final American football match at the venue.
 Additionally, track and field events were held in the stadium, such as the Galatlética 2005, which featured Ana Gabriela Guevara and Tonique Williams.

 Several concerts also stopped by the Estadio Tecnológico, beginning with a visit by Bon Jovi in February 1990 for two shows on the New Jersey Syndicate Tour.
 On February 12, 2006, the Irish rock band U2 opened the 4th leg of its Vertigo Tour at the Estadio Tecnológico, to a crowd of 42,000.
 In 2010, the Black Eyed Peas played the Estadio Tecnológico in what turned out to be the final concert in the stadium.